nimitmk7/knowledge-treasure/Machine Learning/ML system design/Chapter 1 - Overview of ML systems.md

 	3. Patterns are different from distributions.
 We know the distribution of the outcomes of a fair die, but there are no patterns in the way the outcomes are generated.
 	![[Pasted image 20240129084014.png]]
 3. **Existing Data**: Data is available, or its possible to collect data
 	1. It’s also possible to launch an ML system without data.
-For example, in the context of continual learning, ML models can be deployed without having been trained on any data, but they will learn from incoming data in production.6 However, serving insufficiently trained models to users comes with certain risks, such as poor customer experience.
+For example, in the context of continual learning, ML models can be deployed without having been trained on any data, but they will learn from incoming data in production.
+However, serving insufficiently trained models to users comes with certain risks, such as poor customer experience.
 	2. Without data and without continual learning, many companies follow a “fake-it- til-you make it” approach: launching a product that serves predictions made by humans, instead of ML models, with the hope of using the generated data to train ML models later.
 4. **Predictions**: Its a predictive problem
 	1. ML models make predictions, so they can only solve problems that require predictive answers.
 ML can be especially appealing when you can benefit from a large quantity of cheap but approximate predictions
 	2. As predictive machines (e.g., ML models) are becoming more effective, more and more problems are being reframed as predictive problems.
 	3. Compute-intensive problems are one class of problems that have been very successfully reframed as predictive.
-Instead of computing the exact outcome of a process, which might be even more computationally costly and time-consuming than ML, you can frame the problem as: *“What would the outcome of this process look like?” *and approximate it using an ML model.
+Instead of computing the exact outcome of a process, which might be even more computationally costly and time-consuming than ML, you can frame the problem as: *“What would the outcome of this process look like?”* and approximate it using an ML model.
 The output will be an approximation of the exact output, but often, it’s good enough.
 5. **Unseen data**: Unseen data shares patterns with the training data
 	1. It means your unseen data and training data should come from similar distributions.
 	2. "*But if the data is unseen, how do we know about its distribution?*"